blissful-coder/GARUDA-S/README.md

 # centre
 Acronym for  "searCh tExt iN mulTiple scREens".

-# Project Title

 When I am using multiple monitors and a lot of windows are open, I want to search a text.
-I know it is available in screens which are open, but Alas, there is no common search option to search in all the windows in all the screens.
+I know that text is available in screens which are open, but Alas!, there is no common search option to search in all the windows in all the screens.

 I wrote this utility to solve this problem.